 Week 2: Research Phase with Compare and Classify

-The Thinking Framework's Compare and Classify operations solve this directly.
-Teach learners to limit their source collection to five to seven sources (primary and secondary) and to classify each source using a simple research matrix: Source / What type of evidence is this? / What claim does it make? / How reliable is it, and why?
-Learners then compare sources: Where do they agree?
+The Thinking Framework's Compare and Classify operations address this directly.
+Teach learners to limit their collection to five to seven sources, including primary and secondary evidence.
+They can then classify each source with a simple research matrix: Source / What type of evidence is this? / What claim does it make? / How reliable is it, and why?
+After that, learners compare sources: Where do they agree?
 Where do they conflict?
 What is missing from all of them?

 Fixed organisers lower extra thinking for learners, unlike blank pages.
 They also build information skills needed for the IB "knowledgeable" attribute.
 A learner who sorts sources gains real insight.